rafrasenberg/rafrasenberg-website/content/posts/server/beginner-server-setup.md

 #HostKey /etc/ssh/ssh_host_ed25519_key
 ```

 Uncomment it and change it to `Port 3467`.
-Now save the file by using `ctrl + x` and then type y to save and exit.
-What we now have to do is make sure that we restart the SSH service to apply our new changes.
+Now save the file by using `ctrl + x` and then type `y` to save and exit.

+The last thing that we have to do is make sure that we restart the SSH service to apply our new changes.
 You can do that with the following command:

 ```
 $ systemctl restart sshd.service
 ```

-> **IMPORTANT!**
+> **IMPORTANT:**
-> Whenever you make changes like this **ALWAYS** double check if you can get back into the server first, before you close your terminal session. :exclamation:
+> Whenever you make changes like this **ALWAYS** double check if you can get back into the server first, before you close your terminal session :exclamation:

 So let's see if we can log back into our server through the new port.
 When you try the following: